 Speaker: Sami Asaad, Esq., Partner, FordHarrison LLP

-This free interactive webinar will offer practical suggestions regarding policies and procedures that nonprofits in should consider when some or all of their workforce is working remotely.
-It will also provide a high-level overview of several major challenges that nonprofits face when adapting to the virtual world, including managing productivity and performance, complying with wage and hour rules, cybersecurity issues, loss of office culture and connection, and more.
+This webinar offers practical suggestions regarding policies and procedures that nonprofits should consider when some or all of their workforce is working remotely.
+It also provides a high-level overview of several major challenges that nonprofits face when adapting to the virtual world, including managing productivity and performance, complying with wage and hour rules, cybersecurity issues, loss of office culture and connection, and more.

-Whether you’re supporting virtual work in the current environment or deciding whether to go fully virtual in the long term, this webinar will be relevant to your needs.
-There will be a couple of breakout discussions during which you will have the opportunity to share ideas and practices with your fellow attendees, so please be prepared to participate and keep your cameras on for these discussions, as far as possible.
+Whether you’re supporting virtual work in the current environment or deciding whether to go fully virtual in the long term, this webinar is relevant to your needs.

 Note: although the program is focused on Connecticut nonprofits, most of the information shared will be generally applicable to nonprofits throughout the tristate region.